ia-toki/apio-2021-web/regulation.md

 key: regulation
 ---

-Please note that there are significant cahnges in the Medal Distribution.
+Please note that there are significant changes in the Medal Distribution.

 ### Contest Format
 * The APIO 2021 contest is a 5-hour contest with flexible start time within a determined window.